 Dandelion is my favourite wild green.
 The yellow flowers are one of the first Spring flowers and they light up the short pasture grass like a thousand suns after the winter snow recedes.

 The first leaves of dandelion should be gathered before the flowers show their sunny faces.
 Dandelion leaves are tender with only a hint of bitterness in the early spring.
 Once the flower stock emerges the leaves get tougher and more bitter.
 Rabbits love them all summer long, even when they are bitter, so don’t toss the weeds.
 Feed them to your livestock, when they are past their prime for human consumption.

 Dandelion is a liver tonic and eating the greens in Spring supports the immune system and cleanses the body.
 They are rich in iron, potassium, and vitamin C. Leaves, flower buds, flowers, and roots are all harvested for food and drink, at the appropriate time of year.

-Flower buds are added to soups and omelettes.
+- Dandelion flower buds are added to soups and omelets.
 Stir fry them in fat before adding to your dish.

 - 3 qts dandelion flowers

 - 2 cups raisins